Philadelphia Distracted Driving Attorney

 Numerous behavior studies have shown that engaging in a secondary task, such as talking on the phone decreases driving performance.
 Even using a hands-free device does little to curb the distraction and has been found to equally contribute to accidents as users of hand-held devices (Redelmeier and Tibshirani, 1997; McEvoy et al., 2005).
 A recent 2008 study from the Center for Cognitive Brain Imaging, Department of Psychology, at Carnegie Mellon University found that there was a decrease in brain activation associated with driving when listening to someone speak.
 The study found that driving while listening and talking on the phone requires a concurrent dual-task performance that splits the limited mental responses resulting in a competition for the same neural resources (Just, Keller, Cynkar, 2008).
 There was a clear difference in talking to someone on the phone versus talking with a passenger in the same vehicle.
 A passenger in the car is less likely to hinder a driver’s ability to concentrate, as they are both aware of the competing demands for the driver’s attention.
 In America, we tend to value multitasking, but it can have lethal and pricey consequences when driving.

 Costly Consequences of Distracted Driving in Philadelphia

-If you or a loved one is seeking representation from a Philadelphia distracted driving attorney at Rosenbaum and Associates may be able to help.
-If you would like more information please contact us online or call 1 800 7 LEGAL 7 for a Free Case Evaluation.
+If you or a loved one is seeking representation from a Philadelphia distracted driving lawyer, Rosenbaum & Associates may be able to help.
+If you would like more information, please contact us online or call to schedule a free case consultation.